-Secondary Control marks consist of survey marks and reference marks placed by traversing between survey control marks.
+Secondary Control marks may consist of survey marks and reference marks that have been previously placed by traversing between survey control marks.
 Destruction, maintenance, and replacement for these marks are controlled under Survey Mark Protection and by the Survey Control Marks Register Section 6.4.1 and Section 6.4.2 of the TMR Surveying Standards, Part 2.
 Reference marks in urban areas require additional care.